 Align and insert the external power supply connector.
 Tighten the locking ring.
 Connect a power cord to the power supply and to an AC power source.
-The power supply accepts 100-240 VAC, 50/60 Hz.
+The power supply accepts 100-240 VAC, 50/60Hz.

-At power-up, the alphanumeric displays will first show asterisks ().
-After several seconds to a minute the intercom key assignments will display.
+At power-up, the alphanumeric displays first show asterisks ().
+After several seconds to a minute the intercom key assignments display.

-If the keypanel cannot establish communication with the intercom system, all alphanumeric displays will continue to show asterisks.
+NOTE: If the keypanel cannot establish communication with the intercom system, all alphanumeric displays continue to show asterisks.
 Check the keypanel to matrix cable connection if this occurs.
-If the keypanel loses communications with the intercom, it will not revert to 's for 30 seconds.
-Hence, if there is a short disruption in the data communications, the panel will not show 's at all (although the panel my briefly display ----'s).
+If the keypanel loses communications with the intercom, it does not revert to 's for 30 seconds.
+If there is a short disruption in the data communications, the panel does not show 's at all (although the panel my briefly display ----'s).